indigotech/onboard-joao-fonseca/README.md

-### Project's Name (pick one 😎)

-The beginner project
+### The beginner project

 ### Project's Description

-A new project for developing a new team mate for TaqTile.
-Here I'll be training some git skills and other stuffs.
+A project for developing a new team mate for TaqTile.
+Here I'll be training some git skills and other stuffs related to the daily routine of the job.

 ### Environment and tools

-Machine configs:
-.ideapad Sl45
-.12GB memory ram, Intel Core i7-8565U, 1TB storage,  dedicated NVIDIA GeForce, Windows 10
+Environment:
+.Windows 10

 Tools used:
 .VSCode